 We are located 16 miles east of Cincinnati, OH.

-Established in 1998, focusing on the disciple of dressage, Hidden Pond Farm has over 50 offspring working in dressage, halter, amateur reining, endurance driving, western pleasure, throughout the US, Canada and Mexico.
+Established in 1998, focusing on the disciple of dressage, Hidden Pond Farm in New Richmond, Ohio has over 50 offspring working in dressage, halter, amateur reining, endurance driving, western pleasure, throughout the US, Canada and Mexico.